couchbaselabs/CouchbaseAndroidTester/README.md

 http://www.couchbase.org/get/couchbase-mobile-for-android/current to get and install the latest version of Couchbase Mobile for Android.

+## Building

+By default Eclipse with the Android ADT Plugin installed will build both the Android and Java tester classes.

+To build the Android tester application from the command-line:

+    ant -Dsdk.dir=<android.sdk.path> debug

+To build the Java tester application from the command-line:

+    ant -f java_build.xml compile

+To clean build artifacts:

+    ant -Dsdk.dir=<android.sdk.path> clean
+    ant -f java_build.xml clean

 ## Running workloads from an Android device through the UI

 The simplest way to start workloads is by pressing the Start button from the workloads tab in the UI.